Which cities in your state are the worst for seasonal allergies? - NewsBreak

 AAFA’s 2022 Allergy Capitals list shows the states with the highest number of “challenging” seasonal allergy cities are Connecticut, Texas and New York — which have three cities each.
 Florida, Pennsylvania and South Carolina come in second with two cities each.

-Find the full list below and decide if it’s time to move!Document: Abilene ISD principal stole student’s ADHD meds from nurse’s office
+Find the full list below and decide if it’s time to move!Texas teacher reportedly played ringing noise as discipline

 Most challenging cities